keryi/meteor-braintree-payment/README.md

-# Meteor package for Braintree Payments (Client Only)
+# Meteor package for Braintree Payments